dwhsimulationservices/pendulum_pi/README.md

 After triggering the simulation (and concurrent release of the magnet) alternating the pendulum equation is solved up to a precalculated time point and the displacement of the pendulum is drawn on the screen (realtime simulation).

 When the simulation is canceled the program returns to its configuration mode.

+## Notes

+- The Raspberry Pi must run in fullscreen mode.
+In "/boot/config.txt" set "disable_overscan=1".
+- The actual with of the computer screen should be set in the XML config files.